MA EPHT - Outdoor Air Quality

 • When using a car, do not idle your vehicle for any longer than necessary

-• Plan to move outdoor activities indoors during wildfire smoke events
+• Plan to move outdoor activities to inside spaces during days with poor air quality or wildfire smoke events

 • Learn how to create a clean air room in your home using a box fan